 Located at the western extreme of Chowgan village, southwest of Bir proper, the Bir Tibetan Colony is one of the earliest Tibetan refugee settlements in India, established in 1962 by refugees from the Kham region of Eastern Tibet.
 The ‘Colony’, as it is called locally, features several Buddhist monasteries and temples and a large stupa.
 One of the main attractions for students and long-term visitors is the Deer Park Institute, which hosts a variety of quality lectures, courses, and practice programmes in the Indian wisdom traditions and other subjects.
 The Colony is also of interest to visitors as the main centre of accommodation in the Bir area, with several guest houses and a sampling of quirky cafés frequented by travellers and Tibetan refugees.
 (See our Bir Beds page for information on accommodation in the Bir area.)

 GHORNALA: HOME OF THE DHARMALAYA INSTITUTE & EKANT HOMESTAY

 The breathtakingly beautiful eco-campus of the Dharmalaya Institute is perched on Dhanaari Hill in the village of Ghornala, which lies about midway between Bir proper and Sansaal (check website for visiting hours before attempting to visit Dharmalaya).
-Ghornala is also home to the Ekant Homestay (in a clearing at the heart of the Ghornala valley), the tiny hamlet of Dhanaari, and a handful of farming families nestled in a valley surrounded by government-protected forest.
+Ghornala is also home to the tiny hamlet of Dhanaari, and a handful of farming families nestled in a valley surrounded by government-protected forest.
 From anywhere in Bir, Ghornala is reached by taking the Bir-Sansaal road.
 Buses occasionally ply this route, but taxi is more reliable option.
 It also makes a beautiful hike from Bir.